-Korean Bulgogi is one of the staple BBQ dishes that is enjoyed by Koreans and Americans alike.
-I love eating Korean food, but it is definitely on the more expensive scale when eating out.
-Here is a simple recipe for bulgogi that you can make at home.
+Beef Bulgogi is one of the staple Korean BBQ dishes that is enjoyed by Koreans and Americans alike.
+I love eating Korean food, but when eating out Bulgogi is definitely on the more expensive scale.
+So instead of eating out, I make it at home.
+If you want to make this too, I have this easy beef bulgogi recipeyou can make at home.

 This recipe for bulgogi is one that my mom gave to me.
 It is simple and delicious!
 Here is a photo of what you will need to make bulgogi: